zuozhenggh/learning-library/oci-library/developer-adoption/labs/arm-tomcat-mysql/tutorial/arm-tomcat-mysql.md

 # Running Java applications on OCI Arm A1 compute platform

-This example shows how to run a containerized Java web application on Apache Tomcat on OCI Arm A1 compute platform.
+This example shows how to run a containerized Java web application on the OCI Arm A1 compute platform using Apache Tomcat and MySQL.

-## Deploying your workloads on OCI Arm A1 compute platform

 The OCI Arm A1 compute platform based on Ampere Altra CPUs represent a generational shift for enterprises and application developers that are building workloads that can scale from edge devices to cloud data centers.
 The unique design of this  platform delivers consistent and predictable performance as there are no resource contention within a compute core and offers more isolation and security.
 This new class of compute shapes on Oracle Cloud Infrastructure  provide an unmatched platform that combines power of the Altra CPUs with the security, scalability and eco-system of services on OCI.

+Estimated time: 20 minutes

+### Objectives

+- Build and deploy a Java EE application on an OCI Arm A1 instance

+### Prerequisites

+- Your Oracle Cloud Trial Account
+- You have already created an OCI Arm A1 instance.
+- You have already setup security rules and firewall options to enable application connectivity

 ## How to run this example